Daughtry: Leave This Town (2009) Review

 SEPTEMBER

-Perhaps this was a deliberate attempt by the band and/or record label to capitalize on the success of uber-single Home, but we must concur that there’s only so many times your heartstrings can be tugged and your guts can be wrenched before it starts to lose it’s impact.
+This is likely because the band (or label) wanted to capitalize on the success of uber-hit Home from their previous record, but we must concur that there’s only so many times your heartstrings can be tugged at and your guts can be wrenched before it all starts to sound the same.

 "But as they laid him in the ground,